-4. What is the class schedule?
+5. What is the class schedule?

-The PTA program admits one class/cohort every May.
-For cohorts starting in an odd numbered year, the classes will generally run in the morning from 8AM to 12PM.
-For cohorts starting in an even numbered year, the classes will generally run from 1PM to 5PM.
+The PTA Program admits one class/cohort every year with the regularly planned matriculation in February.
+For cohorts starting in an odd numbered year, the classes will generally run in the morning from 8AM to 12:30PM.
+For cohorts starting in an even numbered year, the classes will generally run from 1PM to 5:30PM.

-5. Will my previous college credits transfer?
+6. Will my previous college credits transfer?